crismblog/dotfiles/README.md

-# dotfile & list of program on my i3

- **en: a backup of the i3 configuration files and programs they use**
+This repository contains the configuration files a.k.a. the dotfiles of my Arch-Linux i3wm setup

  * Distro: Arch
  * WM: i3-gaps-rounded-git (https://github.com/LinoBigatti/i3-rounded)